 Popular Things to Do and See in Leitrim, Sligo and Enniskillen

-Most Popular Things to See in Leitrim
+Most Popular Things to do and See in Leitrim

 This region of Ireland is an idyllic ‘back water’ where you can step off the ‘hamster wheel’ and take stock of life.
 Our location in Glenfarne, N. Leitrim is just a stones throw from the Counties of Cavan, Donegal, Sligo and Mayo.
 This location offers the best of country living with its abundance of lakes, rich landscape, monolithic monuments, waterfalls and incredible fauna and flora.
 The Wild Atlantic Way with its many sandy beaches and Top Surfing locations is only 30kms away and if its shopping you're looking for Sligo city and Enniskillen offer an array of 'individual, boutique shops and high street stores.